 The Great Lakes Bioenergy Research Center’s Summer Undergraduate Research Program at Michigan State University provides students with the opportunity to become engaged in an active research program in a scientific laboratory on the MSU campus in East Lansing, MI.
 Faculty, postdoctoral associates, and/or graduate students will act as mentors for participants.
-Students will contribute to the project by working in the laboratory alongside their mentors, participating in group meetings and activities, and attending seminars.
-At the end of the program, students will present short research project summaries of their work to their project team.
+Students will contribute to the project by working in the laboratory or field research sites alongside their mentors, participating in group meetings and activities, and attending seminars.
+A variety of bioenergy-related field trips will also be planned.
+At the end of the program, students will present summaries of their work as both posters and oral presentations.

-The program is expected to run from May 19 through July 29, 2017.
-If you are enrolled at a college which operates on the trimester schedule, and will therefore not be able to arrive in East Lansing by May 19, please contact Chrislyn Particka to discuss options for alternative arrangements.
-Students will work 40 hours per week during this time and should not take any classes during the summer, nor work for another department.
+The program is expected to run from May 20 through July 28, 2018.
+If you are enrolled at a college which operates on the trimester schedule, and will therefore not be able to arrive in East Lansing by May 20, please contact Chrislyn Particka to discuss options for alternative arrangements.
+Students will work 40 hours per week during this time and should not take any classes or work elsewhere during the summer.